 - 1Adhesive printing.
 A flexo or offset plate transfers a UV-curable adhesive onto the substrate in the exact shape of the artwork — text, logo, pattern, or full flood.

 - 2Foil lamination.
-A continuous web of metallized PET foil (typically 12–23 microns thick) is unwound and pressed against the adhesive-coated substrate under a nip roller at 2–6 bar of pressure.
+A continuous web of metallized PET foil (typically 12–23 microns thick) is unwound and pressed against the adhesive-coated substrate under a nip roller; nip pressure is set during press trials for the substrate and foil grade in use.

 - 3UV curing.
-UV-LED or mercury-arc lamps cure the adhesive in 50–200 milliseconds, permanently bonding the metallic layer to the substrate wherever adhesive was printed.
+UV-LED or mercury-arc lamps cure the adhesive inline, permanently bonding the metallic layer to the substrate wherever adhesive was printed.

 - 4Foil web rewind.
 The unused foil — everything outside the printed image area — peels off cleanly and rewinds onto a take-up reel for recycling or disposal.